Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/tag.md

 [!INCLUDE [virtual-machines-common-tag-usage](../../../includes/virtual-machines-common-tag-usage.md)]

 ## <a name="next-steps"></a>Passos Seguintes
-* Para saber mais sobre marcação seus recursos do Azure, veja [descrição geral do Azure Resource Manager] [ Azure Resource Manager Overview] e [utilizando etiquetas para organizar os recursos do Azure] [ Using Tags to organize your Azure Resources].
+* Para saber mais sobre marcação seus recursos do Azure, veja [descrição geral do Azure Resource Manager][Azure Resource Manager Overview] and [Using Tags to organize your Azure Resources][Using Tags to organize your Azure Resources].
-* Para ver como as etiquetas podem ajudar a gerir a utilização de recursos do Azure, consulte [entender a sua fatura do Azure] [ Understanding your Azure Bill] e [obter informações sobre o consumo de recursos do Microsoft Azure] [Gain insights into your Microsoft Azure resource consumption].
+* Para ver como as etiquetas podem ajudar a gerir a utilização de recursos do Azure, consulte [entender a sua fatura do Azure][Understanding your Azure Bill] and [Gain insights into your Microsoft Azure resource consumption][Gain insights into your Microsoft Azure resource consumption].

 [Azure CLI environment]: ../../azure-resource-manager/xplat-cli-azure-resource-manager.md
 [Azure Resource Manager Overview]: ../../azure-resource-manager/resource-group-overview.md